jfoucher/jfoucher.com/_posts/2016-03-01-one-project-per-month-first-budget-tracking.markdown

 layout: post
 title: One project per month during 2017.
 Here are my first two for January and february
 tags: [javascript, project, web]
-excerpt: "This year I decided to try and develop one prject every month.
+excerpt: "This year I decided to try and develop one project every month.
 Here's how January and February went"
 hn_like_button: true
 date: Wed Mar 01 10:17:07 +0200 2017
 image: /uploads/2017/08/budgt.jpg